What is the origin of the phrase, “raining cats and dogs”? What do animals falling from the sky have to do with torrential downpours? Let’s explore!

-You can blame this blog on my cat sprawling on my computer when I was trying to write this weather blog.
+You can blame this blog on my cat sprawling on my computer when I was trying to write on a rainy day.

 Raining Cats and Dogs

 Some authorities tie the idea to Norse mythology.
 Odin, the Viking god of storms, was often pictured with dogs and wolves, symbols of wind.
 Witches, who supposedly rode their brooms during storms, had black cats, which became signs of heavy rain.
 Therefore, “raining cats and dogs” referred to a storm with wind (dogs) and heavy rain (cats).

 While the story sounds good, the expression didn’t become popular until the 1700s, when Jonathan Swift (author of Gulliver’s Travels) used it in a satire.
 He pictured snobby upper class aristocrats solemnly fretting that it would “rain cats and dogs”.
 Suddenly the saying caught on.
 Apparently, the English spent a lot of time chatting about rain and it was the latest hit phrase.